cardano-foundation/cardano-graphql/README.md

 ### Use global Token Metadata Registry
 The public Token metadata registry has a limit of daily requests, this can lead to long sync times, when resyncing from scratch.
 If it's still needed to run with the global environment it's possible by removing the `token-metadata-registry` from `docker-compose.yml`.
-And start it with for Mainnet:
+And change the variable in `.env.docker-compose` for Mainnet:
 ```
 METADATA_SERVER_URI="https://tokens.cardano.org" docker compose up -d
 ```
-For other networks:
+For Preprod `.env.docker-compose-preprod` (other networks):
 ```
 METADATA_SERVER_URI="https://metadata.world.dev.cardano.org"
 ```